 Bringers of happiness in all seasons, eastern bluebirds are small members of the thrush family that inhabit fields and clearings throughout Massachusetts.
 Bluebirds were once rare in Massachusetts during the winter, but in recent years the number of winter bluebirds has been climbing.

 Although pesticides and competition from house sparrows in the early and mid-20th century negatively impacted bluebirds, they have recovered well in recent years and are stable or increasing both as breeding birds and wintering birds.
 Much of this recovery is thanks to concerned citizens who put up bluebird boxes in their fields for these birds to nest in.
-Learn more about birdhouses and bluebird breeding status in the Breeding Bird Atlas 2.
+Learn about bluebird breeding status in the Breeding Bird Atlas 2